MLRichter/receptive_field_analysis_toolbox/README.md

 we can now adjust the design of the architecture to fit our input resolution better.

 Let's take for example the good old AlexNet architecture from 2012, which is a very simple CNN-model.
-Let's assume we want to train Cifar10 on AlexNet, which has a 32 pixel input resolution.
+Let's assume we want to train Cifar10 on AlexNet, which has a 32 pixel input resolution, which is lower than the 224 pixel design resolution of the network.
 When we apply Receptive receptive field analysis, wen can see that most convolutional layer will in fact not contribute to the inference process (unproductive layers marked red, probable unproductive layers marked orange):
 ![rf_stides.PNG](https://github.com/MLRichter/receptive_field_analysis_toolbox/blob/main/images/alexnet.PNG?raw=true)